OrangeTux/HAL/README.md

 Currently no encryption has been used to encrypt your credentials.
 The exension runs in an [isolated world][2] and therefore no other Javascript or Chrome extensions could access these variables.
-But when an attacker somehow take over your screen he'll be able to make the credentials visible.
+But when an attacker somehow takes over your screen he'll be able to make the credentials visible.
 This also true for the default password manager in Chrome, visit `chrome://settings/passwords`.
 Saving passwords in a browser is never good practise.